-Browse the college and student government Web sites, where you're likely to find links to pages for student clubs and organizations.

-- Watch for club fairs, open houses, and similar activities on campus.
+- Browse the college and student government Web sites, where you're likely to find links to pages for student clubs and organizations. - Watch for club fairs, open houses, and similar activities on campus.
 Talk with the representatives from any group in which you may be interested. - Look for notices on bulletin boards around campus.
 Student groups really do want new students to join, so they usually try to post information where you can find it. - Consider other forms of involvement and roles beyond clubs.
-Gain leadership experience by running for office in student government or applying for a residence hall support position. - If your campus doesn't have a group focused on a particular activity you enjoy yourself, think about starting a new club.
+Gain leadership experience by running for office in student government or applying for a residence hall support position.